That'll Be the Day (film): Release

 The film was a hit at the box office (by 1985 it had earned an estimated profit of £406,000).
 Nat Cohen, who invested in the film, said it made more than 50% profit on top of its cost.
 It was one of the most popular movies of 1973 at the British box office.

 Connolly said "At the time, I was astonished by its success.
 A sixth form drop out, who throws his school books into a river when he should be sitting his A-level history, writes poetry in the rain while hiring out deck chairs, and lets down just about absolutely everyone was hardly an obvious subject.
 But, on reflection, I can now see that there was nothing else like it at the time.
 And the music soundtrack was fantastic."

+U.S. release

+The film was initially acquired by Continental Releasing, a unit of the Walter Reade Organization, but after disappointing test engagements in Boston, Indianapolis, and Austin, they chose to shelve the film.
+Based on a well-received screening at Filmex in Los Angeles, programmer Jerry Harvey, partnering with Richard Chase and Kenneth Greenstone, created a small company, Mayfair Film Group, to take over distribution.

 Reception

 The Los Angeles Times called it "a very special, strange and fascinating movie."

-According to Anne Billson in the Time Out Film Guide, the film was a "hugely overrated dip into the rock 'n' roll nostalgia bucket, ... " also commenting "Youth culture my eye: they're all at least a decade too old.
+According to Anne Billson in the Time Out Film Guide, the film was a "hugely overrated dip into the rock 'n' roll nostalgia bucket, ..." also commenting "Youth culture my eye: they're all at least a decade too old.
 But good tunes, and worth catching for Billy Fury's gold lamé act."